markjprice/cs11dotnet7/docs/errata/errata.md

 `Directory` class."
 But in the code I used the `Exists` method of the `Path` class.
 We have statically imported both the `Path` and the `Directory` classes and they both have an `Exists` method in .NET 7.
 If we try to call an `Exists` method without a classname prefix we get a compile error due to ambiguity of which one to call.
 After writing the second bullet text, I changed the code from using `Directory` to using `Path` simply because it is shorter.
 In the 8th edition, I will add a note about this since it is useful for the reader to understand my choice and how the reader could have done it differently.

 > Note: the `Path.Exists` method was added in .NET 7.
 It is not available in earlier versions of .NET.

-# Page 362 - Joining, formatting, and other string members

-In the table, `string.IsNullOrWhitespace` should be `string.IsNullOrWhiteSpace`.

 # Page 412 - Compressing streams